by Chris Woodford. Last updated: May 16, 2017.

 Just about the simplest circuit imaginable is the one that powers a flashlight.
 When you flick the switch of a flashlight, you're shutting a kind of trapdoor—making a continuous loop of metal so that electrons (the tiny particles that carry electricity) can flow around it, ferrying energy from the battery to the bulb so the lamp can light up.
 There's an illustration of this in our article on batteries.

 If you've experimented with electrical circuits at school, you can probably already see how something as basic as a flashlight could be modified to make a simple and relatively effective intruder alarm.
 Suppose we replace the lamp in a flashlight with an electrical buzzer and run a piece of string from the switch to the handle of a door.
 If we can somehow hold the flashlight steady, maybe by taping it firmly to the floor, what we've made here is a basic intruder alarm.
 If someone comes in the door, the string will pull on the switch, complete the electrical circuit, and trigger the buzzer.
-If you want to experiment with this idea a bit more, try out the simple activity in the box below.

 Although intruder alarms are much more complex than flashlights, they are based around simple circuits and switches in just the same way.
 That's why catching an intruder with an alarm is really an open and shut case—a case of opening and shutting an electrical circuit.